5 Common Home Buying Myths Busted

 3. You must have a high credit score to qualify for a home loan.

-The average FICO® score on all loans closed in February 2021 was 753, according to the Origination Insight Report by Ellie Mae.
-While lending criteria have tightened this past year, and a higher credit score will help you receive a lower interest rate and loan terms, don’t despair if your credit score is less than perfect.
-There are still many mortgage loan options for home buyers with lower credit scores.
+The median FICO® score for those taking out a mortgages was 770, according to Q1 2024 Federal Reserve Bank of New York data.
+While a higher credit score will help you receive a betters interest rate and loan terms, don’t despair if your credit score is less than perfect.
+There are still many mortgage loan options for homebuyers with lower credit scores.

 Here’s a guide to the minimum credit scores for the four most common home loan programs.
 Each mortgage lender will have their own lending criteria.

-• Depending on your down payment and debt-to-income ratio (DTI), you can qualify for an FHA home loan with a 580 credit score, and maybe even lower with a higher down payment.
-Still, most lenders will require at least a 620 credit score.
+• Depending on your down payment and debt-to-income ratio (DTI), you can qualify for an FHA home loan with a 580 credit score.
+However, most lenders will require at least a 640 credit score.

-• Most lenders require a minimum credit score of 640 for a USDA loan, though some may go as low as 580.
+• Most lenders require a minimum credit score of 640 for a USDA loan, although some may go as low as 580.

-• The Department of Veterans Affairs doesn’t technically have a minimum credit score to qualify for a VA home loan, but most lenders will require a minimum credit score between 580 and 620.
+• The Department of Veterans Affairs doesn’t technically have a minimum credit score to qualify for a VA home loan, but most lenders will require a minimum credit score of 620.

 4. There’s a perfect time of year to buy a home.